coddelin/docs-v8-JsEngine/blog/sandbox.md

 ---
-title: 'The V8 Sandbox'
+title: "The V8 Sandbox"
-description: 'V8 features a lightweight, in-process sandbox to limit the impact of memory corruption bugs'
+description: "V8 features a lightweight, in-process sandbox to limit the impact of memory corruption bugs"
-author: 'Samuel Groß'
+author: "Samuel Groß"
 avatars:
   - samuel-gross
 date: 2024-04-04